M-Yamamori/Julia-Opt/Chapter6/Chapter6-1.md

 <br>

 ## 6.1 The Minimal-Cost Network-Flow Problem
-First, we read and arrange the CSV file with the data of nodes,"simple_network.csv" and "simple_network_2.csv".
+First, we read and arrange the CSV file with the data of nodes, "simple_network.csv" and "simple_network_2.csv".
 We use CSV package and DataFrames package.
 ```julia
 using CSV, DataFrames
 network_data = CSV.read("simple_network.csv", DataFrame)